Catchment to Coast

 • I run youth groups for Southend City Council for children and young people ages 5-18.
 How can we work with you?

-Victoria Pallen asked 9 months ago
+Victoria Pallen asked about 1 year ago

 Hi Victoria, thanks for your message!
 We are currently designing our school and kids engagement sessions.
 I'd love to chat more about how we can work together over video chat.
 Maybe we can arrange a call next week?
 Please email me at clementine.moule@thames21.org.uk or our wider team email info@catchmenttocoast.uk.
 I look forward to hearing from you.